Visual problems

 Cataract

 A cataract is a clouding of the lens of the eye.
 Vision becomes blurred, often misty.
 Early or slight cataracts may not cause symptoms and they generally become worse only slowly.
-Gradually, if they become more severe, you may be dazzled by lights (such as car headlamps) and colour vision may become washed out or faded.
+Gradually, as they become more severe, they may cause people to be dazzled by lights (such as car headlamps) and colour vision may become washed out or faded.
 See the separate leaflet called Cataracts for more details.

 Refractive error